 Take a detour from the busy I-70 interstate and take the scenic route over Loveland Pass.
 About 1 hour east of Denver on I-70 you will drive through a tunnel which was bored through the massive rock formations of the Rocky Mountains.
 But instead of the tunnel take US-6 over Loveland Pass.
 It is a beautiful drive during summer and winter.
-The roads are usually in good conditions year round but it can get difficult in the winter time.
+The roads are usually in good condition year-round but it can get difficult in the wintertime.
 During winter I-70 even gets shut down periodically as the crews can’t keep up with the snow masses.

 I recommend you to take the bypass instead of the tunnel if you have some time to spare.
 You won’t regret it.
 The tunnel is boring (literally) as there is no way to stop there (legally) and take pictures or tour the tunnel on foot.